Ashley Nadesan: Crawley Town

 In May 2019 he moved to Crawley Town on a free transfer, signing a three-year contract.
 However, Nadesan missed much of the pre-season through an ankle injury.
 Nadesan made his Crawley debut on 13 August 2019, playing the first 60 minutes of a 3–2 EFL Cup win over Walsall, in which he scored and gained an assist.
 He scored his first league goal for Crawley on 29 December 2019; a right-footed equaliser in the 37th minute of a 1–1 draw at Grimsby Town.
 He appeared in 25 league matches during the 2019–20 season, and scored 5 goals.

 Nadesan scored Crawley's second goal of a 3–0 FA Cup third round win over Premier League side Leeds United on 10 January 2021.

 In June 2022 he signed a two-year contract with the club.

 Gillingham

 In July 2023 he signed for League Two side Gillingham for an undisclosed fee.
 He made his debut on 8 August 2023 against Championship side Southampton, scoring the first goal in a 3–1 First Round EFL Cup victory.
 On 15 May 2024, the club put him on the transfer list.

 Sutton United

 On 2 August 2024, Nadesan joined National League side Sutton United on a season long loan.
 After being released by Gillingham, he signed for Sutton on a permanent contract in July 2025.
+On 13 March 2026, he joined Worthing on loan for the remainder of the season.